-I used Stirling Law a few years ago for my conveyancing in Walkington.
-I now require my file however the law firm is no longer operating.
+I used Action Conveyancing a few years past for my conveyancing in Walkington.
+I now require my papers however cannot find the solicitor.
 What do I do?

-Yesterday I discovered that there is a flying freehold issue on a house I have offered on two weeks back in what was supposed to be a quick, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold element on a house I put an offer in last month in what was supposed to be a quick, no chain conveyancing.
 Walkington is the location of the property.
-Can you offer any opinion?
+What do you suggest?

-Flying freeholds in Walkington are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Walkington you must be sure that your lawyer goes through the deeds very carefully.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Walkington may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Walkington are unusual but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Walkington you must be sure that your lawyer goes through the deeds very carefully.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Walkington may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.